juliakorea/translate-home/codex/downloads/platform.md

 2. Run the downloaded program to extract julia
 3. Double-click the julia shortcut in the unpacked folder to start julia

+Windows 7/Windows Server 2012 users will also need to install:
+ - the [TLS easy_fix](https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-a-default-secure-protocols-in) for the package manager to work, see [this Discourse thread](https://discourse.julialang.org/t/errors-for-git-pkg/9351) for more details.
+ - [Windows Management Framework 3.0 or later](https://docs.microsoft.com/en-us/powershell/wmf/readme) to include PowerShell 3.0 or later.

 The [Windows README](https://github.com/JuliaLang/julia/blob/master/README.windows.md) contains information on dependencies.

 Uninstallation is performed by deleting the extracted directory and the packages directory in `%HOME%/.julia`.
 If you would also like to remove your preferences files, remove `%HOME%/.juliarc.jl` and `%HOME%/.julia_history`.